NoLieNoSean/NoNotes/content/Notes/Subsequences.md

 One way to prove this is like so:
 1. Show that every sequence in $\mathbb{R}$ has a monotone subsequence, done [[Cauchy sequences#Step 2 Pervasive monotonicity|here]].
 2. Since the given sequence is bounded, its subsequence must be bounded too.
-The theorem follows from the [[Sequences and convergence#Monotone convergence theorem|monotone convergence theorem]].
+The theorem then follows from the [[Sequences and convergence#Monotone convergence theorem|monotone convergence theorem]].

 Here's an alternate proof featured in Abbot, that uses the [[The real field#Nested interval property|nested interval property]] of the real field.